Running Screaming Frog on Google’s Own Servers

 Screaming Frog is the industry standard SEO crawler, but it can slow down your computer and monopolise your internet connection.
 By running it, instead, on Google’s Compute Cloud it can run significantly faster and you’re free to get on with other jobs whilst it runs.
 Moreover, if you can run one Google Compute Cloud Instance, you can run many.

 In this part 1 of 2, I’ll explain how to setup Screaming Frog to run in the cloud and then, in part 2, I’ll explain how to take it to the next level and use it to crawl potentially hundreds of websites, simultaneously, faster than you’ve ever done before.

 Before you start this part 1, you’ll need:

-- A card that you Google can charge for use of their servers (you’ll be able to use them for free for a while, but have to enter card details immediately in any case)
+- a card that Google can charge for use of their servers (you’ll be able to use them for free for a while, but have to enter card details immediately in any case); and

 - a Screaming Frog license.
 If you’re planning to simultaneously use Screaming Frog on your computer and the cloud you’ll need two licenses.
 Screaming Frog is inexpensive – support its continued development.

 Now, here’s how to get it running:

 - Go to the Google Compute Cloud Console and sign up for the free trial.

 - Create a new project, calling it whatever you’d like.

 - Click on ‘Compute Engine’ ‘VM instances’ and create a new instance.
 Here are the setting you’ll need: